Terra Nova Expedition: Winter journey to Cape Crozier

 This journey was conceived by Wilson.
 He had suggested the need for it in the Zoology section of the Discovery Expedition's Scientific Reports, and was anxious to follow up this earlier research.
 The journey's scientific purpose was to secure emperor penguin eggs from the rookery near Cape Crozier at an early embryo stage, so that "particular points in the development of the bird could be worked out".
 This required a trip in the depths of winter to obtain eggs in an appropriately early stage of incubation.
 A secondary purpose was to experiment with food rations and equipment in advance of the coming summer's polar journey.
 Scott approved, and a party consisting of Wilson, Bowers and Cherry-Garrard set out on 27 June 1911.

 Travelling during the Antarctic winter had not been previously tried; Scott wrote that it was "a bold venture, but the right men have gone to attempt it."
 Cherry-Garrard later described the horrors of the 19 days it took to travel the 60 mi to Cape Crozier.
 Gear, clothes, and sleeping bags were constantly iced up; on 5 July, the temperature fell below -77 F—"109 degrees of frost—as cold as anyone would want to endure in darkness and iced up clothes", wrote Cherry-Garrard.
 Often the daily distance travelled was little more than a single mile.

-After reaching Cape Crozier on 15 July, the party built an igloo from snow blocks, stone, and a sheet of wood they had brought for the roof.
+After reaching Cape Crozier on 15 July, the party built an igloo from snow blocks, stone, and a sheet of canvas they had brought for the roof.
 They were then able to visit the penguin colony and collect several emperor penguin eggs.
 Subsequently, their igloo shelter was almost destroyed in a blizzard with winds of force 11 on the Beaufort scale.
 The storm also carried away the tent upon which their survival would depend during their return journey, but fortunately this was recovered half a mile away.
 The group set out on the return journey to Cape Evans, arriving there on 1 August.
 The three eggs that survived the journey went first to the Natural History Museum in South Kensington, and thereafter were the subject of a report from Cossar Stewart at the University of Edinburgh.
 The eggs failed to support Wilson's theories.

 Cherry-Garrard afterwards described this as the "worst journey in the world", and used this as the title of the book that he wrote about the expedition.
 Scott called the Winter Journey "a very wonderful performance", and was highly satisfied with the experiments in rations and equipment: "We are as near perfection as experience can direct."